char-lie-ho/COMM2216-user-document/docs/index.md

 ## Procedures Overview

-1. Add Friends to Your Server: Learn how to create and customize your own Discord server.
+1. Set Up Your Server: Learn how to create and customize your own Discord server.

 2. Start Activities with Friends: Discover how to watch videos together and play games with your friends using Discord's streaming feature.